 The Hyatt Regency Kyoto is a great base from which to soak up the local atmosphere and explore Japan’s cultural heart.
 Being located in the Higashiyama Schichijo cultural and traditional district means that you can easily visit the National Museum, a number of Zen temples and tea gardens, and the Gion District famous for its geishas, shopping and entertainment.
-As well as offering the chance to soak up the bustling life of Kyoto, there are 16 UNESCO World Heritage Sites located in the area providing a wealth of natural outstanding beauty to be explored.
+As well as offering the chance to soak up the bustling life of Kyoto, there are 16 UNESCO World Heritage Sites located in the area providing a wealth of natural outstanding beauty just waiting to be explored.

 When to go